 In developing corrective action plans, KERAMIDA has often worked to develop Construction, Erosion and Sediment Control Plans for the mitigation of contaminants that may leave impacted land.
 This can at times necessitate a 401/404 permit from IDEM/US Army Corp of Engineers required for work in or near wetlands.
 Our professionals are experienced in asserting which situations require excavation and disposal of contaminated overburden, or when soil can remain in place to be remediated, or if natural attenuation is sufficient.
 Our experienced staff can also determine the necessity for active remediation via chemical injection to treat any suite of chemicals by methods of oxidation or reductive dechlorination.

-After remediation, we often supply our clients with remediation system operation, maintenance and groundwater monitoring and reporting.
-We ensure continued functionality of remediation systems which may be installed.
+After remediation, we often provide our clients with remediation system operation, maintenance and groundwater monitoring and reporting.
+We ensure the continued functionality of remediation systems which may be installed.
 Site visits and extreme care are taken to monitor the remediation system, collect performance indicators, make operational adjustments, and maximize remediation efforts and efficiencies of the system.
 Continual groundwater monitoring of the site demonstrates the long-term care we take in environmental stewardship.

 Remediation Planning and Design